Watson230/tech-test-paybreak/README.md

 - Integer for the Application threshold total E.G 50
 - Application list array containing comma seperate strings containing information on loan applications e.g "7a81b904f63762f00d53c4d79825420efd00f5f9, 2019-01-29T13:12:11, 10.00 "

-The class has a main public function named "fraudCheck", this should be envoked by all instances in order to parse the list of loan applications for fraudulant applications.
+The class has a main public function named "fraudCheck", this should be envoked by all instances in order to parse the input list of loan applications against the Application threshold for fraudulant applications over a 24 hour window.

 ## Dependencies